 If you’ve never had a massage dedicated to relaxing the muscles in your jaw, forehead, scalp and entire face...it’s insanely relaxing.
 FaceLove’s three signature treatments—FaceLove, PureLove, and WholeLove—all focus on massage, exercise, and acupressure to stimulate circulation and release inflammation.
 (Treatments are offered as 30 or 45-minute sessions.)
 Not only will a clenched jaw or furrowed forehead feel miraculously released, you’ll emerge looking pretty amazing, too.

 85 Broad St., Financial District

 WeWork—the round-the-world network of comfy, breezy (decidedly un-corporate) workspaces rented out to people and businesses—has always been an ideal HQ with its meditation rooms, retreats, and fitness class offerings.
-And now with Rise by We, its new holistic wellness club in NYCs financial district (more locations to roll out down the line), the brand’s dreamed up a respite from the swivel chair where you can get up and move in any number of workout classes, from kickboxing to yoga to personal training sessions, as well as stoke some serious relaxation vibes at their Superspa.
+And now with Rise by We, its new holistic wellness club in NYC's financial district (more locations to roll out down the line), the brand’s dreamed up a respite from the swivel chair where you can get up and move in any number of workout classes (from kickboxing to yoga to personal training sessions), as well as stoke some serious relaxation vibes at their Superspa.
 There are steam and sauna rooms, amazing massages, a circulation-rousing cold water plunge, and a communal—and coed—hammam area.
 The spa’s café makes killer juices—and come evening, healthy-ish cocktails.
-The best part is the inclusive ethos: If you can’t commit to a full-on membership, Rise’s $100 four-class access pass option is a solid option.
+And if you can’t commit to a full-on membership, Rise’s $100 four-class access pass option is a solid option.